Open-Devans/notifx/README.md

 # notifx

-Pluggable notification dispatcher to send notifications various channels.
+Pluggable notification dispatcher to send notifications to various channels.